 Can I Use a Slow Cooker?

-You can use a 2 quart (8 cups) slow cooker for these ingredients.
-When using a slow cooker use uncooked pasta and uncooked rice and add 1 cup of water.
+You can use a 2-quart (8-cup) slow cooker to cook a casserole using the suggested ingredients in the chart.
+When using a slow cooker, use uncooked pasta or uncooked rice and add 1 cup of water.
 Cook on the low heat setting for 4 to 5 hours.
+Consider greasing the crockpot with butter or non-stick cooking spray if the sauce is cheesy to keep it from sticking.

 Can I Freeze a Casserole?